Personal Protective Equipment at Work Regulations

 Employers with only limb (b) workers

-You need to ensure that your workers are provided with PPE free of charge, where required, by 6 April 2022.
+You need to ensure that your workers are provided with PPE free of charge, where required.
 This means assessing the residual risk once all other measures (such as engineering controls) have been taken.
 You then need to ensure suitable PPE is:

 • provided (free of charge)